Edens Plaza: Edens Pavilion (1987)

 Tucker had originally intended to close on the purchase of Edens Plaza by the fall of 1987.
-His initial timetable for construction had been to finish construction on the first of the two planned parking structures before July 1988, open the new Carson's location by March 1990, demolish the existing Carson's location before the end of Spring 1990, finish construction on the second parking structure and the majority of the mall before October 1991.
+His initial timetable for construction had been to finish construction on the first of the two planned parking structures before July 1988, open the new Carson Pirie Scott location by March 1990, demolish the existing Carson's location before the end of Spring 1990, finish construction on the second parking structure and the majority of the mall before October 1991.
 Soon after finishing construction on the mall, he planned to start construction on the hotel, which would open in late 1992.

 The Edens Pavilion plan was met with vocal opposition from nearby residents.
 Much of criticism concerned the project’s enormity.
 Residents also expressed disapproval towards the extended hours of operation that the hotel and movie theater would require.
-The appearance of the mall was also criticism, with residents complaining of its, “Disneyland architecture”.
-Other concerns included the fear that a large mall would attract, “undesirables”.
+The appearance of the proposed mall was also a point of criticism, with residents complaining of its, “Disneyland architecture”.
+Other concerns included the fear that a large mall would attract, “undesirables” to the area.
 A group of residents formed the Edens Plaza Concerned Citizens group to oppose the project.
 Due both to the local opposition and his failure to secure tax increment financing, Tucker ultimately lost interest in the project and officially withdrew his plans in October 1987.